 Hollingworth Academy, through effective and positive behaviour management, aims to avoid pupils being excluded from school and actively seeks ways of reducing exclusion rates.
-It should, however, be recognised that serious breaches of school discipline are unacceptable and the school will apply a serious sanction where these to occur.
+It should, however, be recognised that serious breaches of school discipline are unacceptable and the school will apply a serious sanction where these occur.
 This policy aims to give governors, staff, pupils and parents/carers an understanding of the kinds of behaviours that may well result in exclusion and how these are managed.

 This policy was drawn up with reference to the following documents:

 - Behaviour and Discipline in Schools, a guide for Headteachers and school staff (DfE 2011)